-Finally, among the 613 school-aged children that were reportedly enrolled in a formal school during the school year 2020-2021 but not regularly attending school, whether in person or through distance learning, 6% aged less than 18 years old were reportedly engaged in labour outside or in the home that consistently disrupted their attendance at school.
-102 In a study conducted by World Vision Lebanon in August and September 2021 in Beirut and Mount Lebanon, Akkar and Bekaa103, 64% of participants whose children were not regularly attending school indicated a reliance on the child's financial support and contribution to the HHs' income was the main challenges to refrain them from engaging their child in begging, street vending or paid labour, while 85% of them reported the main disadvantage of refraining from child labour was the financial shortage.
-Finally, 74% of participants reporting their child(ren) were regularly attending school, and 97% of participants reporting their child(ren) were not regularly attending school reported financial support would help them refraining from child labour.104.
+Finally, among the 613 school-aged children that were reportedly enrolled in a formal school during the school year 2020-2021 but not regularly attending school, whether in person or through distance learning, 6% aged less than 18 years old were reportedly engaged in labour outside or in the home that consistently disrupted their attendance at school.102 In a study conducted by World Vision Lebanon in August and September 2021 in Beirut and Mount Lebanon, Akkar and Bekaa103, 64% of participants whose children were not regularly attending school indicated a reliance on the child's financial support and contribution to the HHs' income was the main challenges to refrain them from engaging their child in begging, street vending or paid labour, while 85% of them reported the main disadvantage of refraining from child labour was the financial shortage.
+Finally, 74% of participants reporting their child(ren) were not regularly attending school, and 97% of participants reporting from child labour.104.